bhuvana-sridhara/CurlGen/README.md

 CurlGen provides a programmatic way to generate cURL commands from native requests.
 This library can be included in any Java project and can generate cURL commands automatically from HTTP requests.
 The user can also manually specify URL, headers, options etc if they wish and generate a cURL command manually.

-The library makes use of the _builder_ design pattern.
+Workflow diagram of the library.

 ![alt_text](https://i.postimg.cc/NMVpyhLV/Screen-Shot-2021-05-05-at-5-52-15-PM.png)